GuidesiOS mDocs Verifier SDKTutorial πŸŽ“

 mobileCredentialVerifier = MobileCredentialVerifier.shared

-try mobileCredentialVerifier.initialise()
+try mobileCredentialVerifier.initialize()

 2. Run the app to make sure it compiles properly.